 - 1/2 teaspoon ground black pepper

-In a mixing bowl, add the pork mince, salt, fennel and oregano.
-Mix until thoroughly combined.
+- In a mixing bowl: combine ground pork, salt, fennel and oregano.
+Mix thoroughly then set aside.

 - Add spring onions, carrots, celery, chili pepper and garlic cloves to a high-powered blender or food processor.
 Pulse the veggies in 5-10 second intervals it until very finely broken down.

 - Warm olive oil in a large pan over a medium heat.
 Add the blended up vegetables to the hot oil and cook 5-7 minutes, stirring often.